AwesomeLemon/Various_Projects/README.md

 # Various_Projects
 Assembly of various projects, almost all of which were done just for fun.
-More information - in projects' readmeas.
+More information - in projects' readme files.